 What we do

-In 2012 Gateway established its first service in Ireland, a low threshold school supply of essential, one on one educational support in Limerick at 72 O Connell street in Limerick Since the introduction we have reached out to the community in the Munster region and beyond, through our online portal.
+In 2012 Gateway established its first service in Ireland, a low threshold school supply of essential, one on one educational support in Limerick at 72 O´Connell street in Limerick Since the introduction we have reached out to the community in the Munster region and beyond, through our online portal.

 Who we are

-Gateway to Education Limerick opened its first service in Limerick in 2012 in response to the needs of people with financial restraints in the local area.
+The organisation opened its first service in Limerick in 2012 in response to the needs of people with financial restraints in the local area.
 Since then, the organisation has grown considerably.
 Our reach is largely based in the Munster region.

 We are now one of the main providers of services to Parents, children and young adults who live in limerick.
 We primarily operate at two of our venues, implementing a cost reduction model.

-We provide a range of services including low cost school essentials, a service that offers intensive support to families at risk of not having enough funds to send their children to school, and a homework club service that supports children academically through a mentor-ship programme.
+We provide a range of services including low cost school essentials, a service that offers intensive support to families at risk of not having enough funds to send their children to school, and a Fun Learning Club service that supports children academically through a mentor-ship programme.